sodadata/docs/soda-agent/basics.md

 What follows is an extremely abridged introduction to a few basic elements involved in the deployment and setup of a Soda Agent.

 **Soda Core** is an open-source, command-line tool that serves as the backbone of Soda technology.
-It is the software that performs the work of converting user-defined input into SQL queries that execute when you run scans for data quality.
+It is the software that performs the work of converting user-defined input into SQL queries that execute when you run scans for data quality in a data source.
 You can connect Soda Core to a **Soda Cloud** account where you and your team can use the web application to collaborate on data quality monitoring.

 Both Soda Core and Soda Cloud make use of **Soda Checks Language (SodaCL)** to write checks for data quality.
 The checks are tests that Soda Core executes when it runs a scan of your data.
 Read [more]({% link soda/product-overview.md %}).